DaveSkender/Stock.Indicators/indicators/Prs/README.md

 IEnumerable<PrsResult>
 ```

+- This method returns a time series of all available indicator values for the `quotes` provided.
+- It always returns the same number of elements as there are in the historical quotes.
+- It does not return a single incremental indicator value.
-The `N` periods will have `null` values for `PrsPercent` and the first `S-1` periods will have `null` values for `Sma` since there's not enough data to calculate.
-We always return the same number of elements as there are in the historical quotes.
+- The `N` periods will have `null` values for `PrsPercent` and the first `S-1` periods will have `null` values for `Sma` since there's not enough data to calculate.

 ### PrResult